lilab-bcb/cumulus/docs/starsolo.rst

 	**3.1 Sample sheet format:**

-	The sample sheet for *star_solo* workflow should be in TSV format, i.e. columns are separated by tabs (NOT commas).
-Please note that the columns in the TSV can be in any order, but that the column names must match the recognized headings.
+	Please note that the columns in the CSV can be in any order, but that the column names must match the recognized headings.

 	The sample sheet describes how to identify flowcells and generate sample/channel-specific count matrices.